Blog

 4. Content (Behaviour)

-Q. How does Fonterra ensure that these high standards around animal health and wellbeing are upheld by their farmers?
+Q. How does Fonterra aim to make sure that these high standards around animal health and wellbeing are upheld by their farmers?

 Our ‘Cared for Cows’ Standard sets out the requirements for Fonterra’s management of animal health and wellbeing on our farms.
 The standard includes as a minimum: